Innovation without Borders: TEDx

 4 Comments on Innovation without Borders: TEDx

-TED is a small nonprofit dedicated to ideas worth spreading, and its TEDx program is “designed to to give communities, organizations and individuals the opportunity to stimulate dialogue through TED-like experiences at the local level.”
+TED is a small nonprofit dedicated to ideas worth spreading, and its TEDx program is “designed to allow communities, organizations, and individuals to stimulate dialogue through TED-like experiences at the local level.”

-Last week I attended TEDxOrangeCoast.
+Last week, I attended TEDxOrangeCoast.
 The event featured a variety of speakers on numerous topics, with the underlying intention of inspiring innovative thinking.
-The event featured 25 live speakers as well as several video clips from other TED functions.
-There were also dance performances and one woman, Sharon Wray, who conveyed her message while constantly moving.
+There were 25 live speakers as well as several video clips from other TED functions.
+There were also dance performances, and one woman, Sharon Wray, conveyed her message while constantly moving.

-I’m going to highlight two specific speakers: John Joliffe and Alice Shin.
-John spoke more generally and philosophically whereas Alice’s account is more of a case study, one that specifically involves social media and, oddly, negates much of the logic most in the industry honor.
+I will highlight two specific speakers: John Joliffe and Alice Shin.
+John spoke more generally and philosophically, whereas Alice’s account is more of a case study, one that explicitly involves social media and, oddly, negates much of the logic most in the industry honor.

 Invention vs Innovation

-John was very entertaining and also emceed the first half of the day.
+John was very entertaining and also enjoyed the first half of the day.
 His presentation specifically focused on innovation vs invention.

-He said that invention is bringing an idea (that already exists) to light, whereas innovation comes to you.
+He said invention brings an idea (that already exists) to light, whereas innovation comes to you.
 It doesn’t evolve or improve, and it’s not a human accomplishment.
 In other words, it doesn’t already exist.
 It’s waiting to be discovered, developed, realized… Did Ghandi and other similar figures choose to lead, or were they led?

 Innovators have a “quiet mind.”